oracle-livelabs/developer/mcp-with-oci-generative-ai-agents/provision/provision.md

     ![review_create](images/agent_review_create.png)

 7. Wait for the agent to be Active.
+This typically takes around 5 minutes (may vary by tenancy and region).
 Once Active, open the agent and copy the agent endpoint ocid.
 The ocid will be used in the next Lab.
     ![agent_endpoint](images/agent_endpoint.png)
     ![endpoint_ocid](images/endpoint_ocid.png)